intel/fastuidraw/README.md

 Indeed an API trace of an application using Fast UI Draw will see only a handful of draw calls per frame, even under high Canvas state trashing, and high clip state changes.
-Indeed, for the GL backend, only one Canvas state change invokes a pipeline state change: changing the Porter-Duff blend mode.
+Indeed, for the GL backend, only one Canvas state change invokes a pipeline state change: changing the blend mode.

 In addition, Fast UI Draw gives an application the ability to make their own shaders for custom drawing.